What’s the most important part of your job?

 An agency CEO travels back in time from the Year 2050 and walks into the lobby.
 What’s your first question for her?

-But seriously, I'd ask how all the data got connected, what the most important information platforms are and who the big media players are.
-Then I'd a) start building our clients for that future and b) go buy stock in those companies.
+But seriously, I'd ask how all the data got connected, what the most important information platforms are and what Amazon, Netflix and Google look like in 2050.
+Then I'd start designing our clients’ strategies for that future.

 What have you learned from the team you lead?